jamesplease/redux-resource/docs/guides/deleting-resources.md

 ### Redux Resource XHR

 [Redux Resource XHR](/docs/extras/redux-resource-xhr.md)
-provides a collection of out-of-the-box action creators that you can use to delete resources.
+provides an action creator that simplifies making CRUD requests.
 If you'd like to build your own, then that's fine, too.
 The example below may help.

 ### Example Action Creator